coreinfrastructure/best-practices-badge/doc/INSTALL.md

 ## Development environment prerequisites

+You need a working Internet connection to download everything to install.

 You need a Unix-like system.
 This includes a general-purpose Linux distribution (e.g., Ubuntu, Fedora, Debian, Red Hat Enterprise Linux, or SuSE) or MacOS.